 The concept of virtual reality has been around for decades, with sci-fi movies like The Matrix, making us crave such incredible, other-worldly experiences.
 However, it took a little longer for science to catch up with art.

-It's not quite at the level Neo and Morpheus had access to, but VR new technology is making huge strides.
-Here are some of the best virtual reality devices available today:
+It's not quite at the level Neo and Morpheus had access to, but VR technology is making huge strides.
+Let's take a look at eight of the best virtual reality devices available today.

 1. Oculus Quest and Oculus Rift